Thursday 4 September 2008

 New Delhi: It will no longer come as a surprise if the civic authorities express helplessness in catching hold of the thieves who steal iron railings from road dividers.
 In the last few weeks, even heavy iron chains fixed on both sides of the high security zone of Rajpath have gone missing.
 However, the agencies responsible for the upkeep of this stretch still find themselves clueless.

-this, the absence of these chains that were placed to beautify the stretch comes as a shocker.
+The high-profile road between India Gate and Vijay Chowk is perhaps the only stretch in the Capital which is well-lit and sees intense police patrolling round-the-clock.
+Considering this, the absence of these chains that were placed to beautify the stretch comes as a shocker.
 Moreover, a large number of tourists throng this area till late in the night.

 The thieves have even managed to pull out iron chains from the vicinity of two temporary barracks for security personnel in the area. ‘‘This has happened only in the last few weeks.
 It would have been meticulously planned otherwise, breaking-off these heavy chains and carrying them away is not an easy task.
 The gangs involved in this are not the ones who take away the iron railings from other roads,’’ said Prem Pal, a hawker.

-said they were taken aback to find the chains missing. ‘‘Initially, we thought they might have been taken out for some repair.
+Gardeners working in the area also said they were taken aback to find the chains missing. ‘‘Initially, we thought they might have been taken out for some repair.
 But, now it’s clear that they have been stolen.
 If thieves can strike here, what does this say about the safety of other stretches,’’ pointed out Rati Ram, a gardener.

 What is all the more questionable is the role of the agency owning this stretch — Central Public Works Department (CPWD).
 It does not seem to be having any information in this regard.
 Even though the issue was taken up with a few senior CPWD officials, none of them admitted to have received any such report.
 Hence, no FIR has been lodged with the police so far.